Improving React Testing Library Tests

 helper:

-jsximport { waitFor } from "@testing-library/react"; //... describe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); await waitFor(() => { expect( screen.getByRole("heading", { name: "List of items" }) ).toBeInTheDocument(); }); }); });
+jsximport { waitFor } from "@testing-library/react"; //... describe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); await waitFor(() => { expect( screen.getByRole("heading", { name: "List of items" }), ).toBeInTheDocument(); }); }); });

-jsximport { waitFor } from "@testing-library/react"; //... describe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); await waitFor(() => { expect( screen.getByRole("heading", { name: "List of items" }) ).toBeInTheDocument(); }); }); });
+jsximport { waitFor } from "@testing-library/react"; //... describe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); await waitFor(() => { expect( screen.getByRole("heading", { name: "List of items" }), ).toBeInTheDocument(); }); }); });

-queries, which is a wrapper on top of waitFor
+queries.
+These queries are a wrapper on top of waitFor

-.
-With it the test becomes a bit more readable:
+, making the test more readable:

-jsxdescribe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); expect( await screen.findByRole("heading", { name: "List of items" }) ).toBeInTheDocument(); }); });
+jsxdescribe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); expect( await screen.findByRole("heading", { name: "List of items" }), ).toBeInTheDocument(); }); });

-jsxdescribe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); expect( await screen.findByRole("heading", { name: "List of items" }) ).toBeInTheDocument(); }); });
+jsxdescribe("ListPage", () => { it("renders without breaking", async () => { render(<ListPage />); expect( await screen.findByRole("heading", { name: "List of items" }), ).toBeInTheDocument(); }); });

-but can resort to getBy*
+query; instead, we can resort to getBy*

 Testing element's disappearance